 Coming down with an earache or toothache can wreak havoc in your daily schedule, not to name the pain these ailments can bring.
 But can a toothache make your ear hurt?
 Your nose, throat, and ears are connected via a delicate network of passageways, canals, and tubes.
 That’s why diagnosing a problem in these areas calls for an assessment of the others.

 Ear pain can emanate from dental problems.
 Your teeth, jaw and gums are inextricably connected to your ears.
 Thus ear pain can be an indication of an underlying dental problem.
 This explains why maintaining proper oral health is crucial for the quality of your life.
 You may note that undergoing restorative treatments or regular cleanings reduces the occurrence of ear pain.
 If you search for relief for ear pain caused by dental problems, schedule an appointment with an experienced dentist today.

 Check our recent post: “5 Most Common Dental Problems and Their Treatment”

 Dental Problems that Can Cause Headaches and Dizziness

-Did you know that persistent or constant headache pain can be treated more effectively by your dentist than your general physician?
+Did you know that persistent or constant pain in your head can be treated more effectively by your dentist than your general physician?
 The cause of headaches is often elusive; they can range from mildly irritating to unrelentingly painful.
-Since frequent headaches can adversely affect the quality of your life, if you experience persistent pain that does not clear even after being treated by a physician, you may wish to see your dentist.
+Since frequent pain can adversely affect the quality of your life, if you experience persistent pain that does not clear even after being treated by a physician, you may wish to see your dentist.